Bayswater railway station, Perth: First rebuild

-The Belmont spur line was closed in 1956.
 During the late 1960s, Bayswater station was rebuilt just north of the previous station, as an island platform.
 This was because the Midland line was being converted from narrow gauge to dual gauge, and side platforms were not compatible with the standard gauge trains.
-This was also the end of goods trains serving Bayswater station, as the goods yard was shut down.
+The Bayswater Subway was rebuilt as well with a greater length and clearance.
+The goods yard was shut down, making the end of goods trains serving Bayswater station.
+From 28 February 1976, the station was no longer staffed by a station master.